kaustubhhiware/slack2discord/README.md

 # slack2discord

-Migrate entire slack channels to discord, with thread support.
+Migrate entire slack channels to discord, with thread and pin support.

 ## Table of Contents